 DEM's audit and retrofit program identifies and implements Energy Conservation Measures (ECMs) at the City's existing buildings over 50,000 sq. ft. to improve energy efficiency and reduce greenhouse gas emissions.
 Audits follow ASHRAE Level II energy audit guidelines and include an assessment of electrical, HVAC, and building envelope systems to identify feasible energy retrofits and clean energy installations.
 The audit report assesses annual energy savings, implementation cost, and simple payback for each retrofit measure.
 DEM uses these recommendations to determine which ECMs will be implemented for each building.
 These audits and retrofits, along with accompanying retro-commissioning measures, satisfy the requirements of New York City's Greener, Greater Buildings Plan legislation.

-DEM, in coordination with the Department of Design & Construction, is launching a new pilot program called the Small Buildings Program (SBP).
+DEM, in coordination with the Department of Design & Construction, launched a new pilot program called the Small Buildings Program (SBP).
 The SBP seeks to identify measures that will produce cost-effective energy and greenhouse gas emission reductions in city owned buildings under 50,000 sq. ft.
-The pilot, starting in December 2013, will conduct 33 audits in two select groups of buildings including firehouses and libraries.
+The pilot will conduct 33 audits in two select groups of buildings including firehouses and libraries.
 After the audits are performed DEM will evaluate the results and determine whether the recommended measures meet the program goals.
 If this pilot proves effective, the program will continue with a roll out to over 1,000 small city owned buildings.

 Please visit the Case Studies page to read about current and completed retrofit projects.